 16. Once taking photos/filming inside Dzongs, monasteries, temples, or any religious establishments, discuss with your guide/monks whether or not it’s permissible as some areas don’t allow it.

-17. The Royal Insurance Corporation of Kingdom of Bhutan has introduced a travel and medical set up only for our guests.
+17. The Royal Insurance Corporation of Kingdom of Bhutan has introduced a travel and medical set up only for their guests.
 You will furthermore visit the Royal Insurance Corporation of Kingdom of Kingdom of Bhutan web site at www.ricb.com.bt for additional data.

 18. Begin your day as early as possible as